derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 #### String

 The String type denotes `"one or more characters wrapped in double quotes"` or `'single quotes'`.
-There are seven examples of String values being used in the `artboard.js` code above.
+There are eight examples of String values being used in the `artboard.js` code above.

 Strings are useful for defining names, event types, and messages among other things.
 Concrete examples of this are the use of `create` and `delete`, `click`, and the `alert` strings respectively.
 It is worth noting that double quoted and single quoted strings are valuable in different scenarios: